csev/dj4e/assn/django-girls/django_start_project/README.md

 ALLOWED_HOSTS = ['*']
 ```

-## Set up a database
+## Configuring a database

 There's a lot of different database software that can store data for your site.
 We'll use the default one, `sqlite3`.

-This is already set up in this part of your `mysite/settings.py` file:
+This is already set up in this part of your `mysite/settings.py` file so you don't need to change this - just take a look at it.

 {% filename %}mysite/settings.py{% endfilename %}
 ```python